YDJ-FE/ts-react-vite_or_webpack/README.md

 -   create component folder by `customaddcomponents` which is added to npm script `npm run add`
 -   use husky{pre-commit/commit-msg} hooks
 -   use [webpack dll](https://webpack.js.org/plugins/dll-plugin/) when you are running in production mode
+-   use [typescript-react-intl](https://github.com/bang88/typescript-react-intl) to extracts string messages from TypeScript React components or ts files that use React Int

 ## About `mobx-react-lite`